opelton/FPSFistProto/README.md

-FPSFistProto is a simple FPS hand prototyped in Unity's FPS template.
+FPSFistProto is a simple FPS hand prototyped in Unity Engine, built on top of the FPS template project.

-The hand was meant as a sort of half-life 1 grab, but with a visual presence, a barehanded attack, and more options when holding an item.
+The hand is meant to expand the standard FPS prop-grab, by adding a visual presence, a barehanded attack, and more options when holding an item.
 Going forward, I would try to simplify the experience by reducing the hand's features, or limiting/removing the player's gun.

 Playable webGL build of the prototype is available here: https://simmer.io/@namespaceKam/fps-proto-sandbox